jarwiscode/TicTacToe-AI/README.md

 # TicTacToe-Online
-Play to the TicTacToe Online in WebBrowser, for your friends
+Play Tic Tac Toe in your browser with your friends